Browser does not support script.

 Impact of your gift

-80% of our current students are from underrepresented backgrounds which is something we are extremely proud of however, there are still many more missing out on education.
+We are extremely proud that 80% of our current students are from backgrounds which are underrepresented in higher education.
+However, there are still many more missing out on the education they deserve.

-With your help we can change this and open the door to education.
+With your support we can change this and help open the doors of education to all.
 No matter the size of your gift, you can help someone buy the books they need to study, pay for transport to and from university and give them the opportunity to benefit from the York St John University experience.

 Different types of gifts